 By contrast, the will of the state is the driving force of the civil law.
 In civil-law countries—these countries now covering almost the entire globe—the controlling question is, what does the state by its code command?
 In a common-law country such as ours, the troublesome problem confronting the court and jury, says Stryker, is not so much what the law is, as what happened.
 Did he steal?
 Did he assault?
 Did he commit arson?
 Did he kill, and under what circumstances? —Brent Allan Winters

-Because our Constitution neither requires, nor commands, anything of the people of the United States but only of public employees, office-holders, and other dependents, it is neither legislation nor statutes but an excellent expression—in a long tradition of expressions—of the ancient principles of common-law government. —Brent Allan Winters
+Because our Constitution neither requires, nor commands, anything of the people of the United States but only of public employees, office-holders, and other dependents go government, it is neither legislation nor statutes but an excellent expression—in a long tradition of expressions—of the ancient principles of common-law government. —Brent Allan Winters

 MAGNA CARTA—800th Anniversary

 Eight hundred years ago this year, the year 1215, Stephen Langton wrote Magna Carta in a moment's notice of war, King John signed it at the points of swords, and the Roman pope outlawed both Magna Carta and its drafter Steven Langton—because it is contrary to the civil-canon law of Rome.

 Stephen Langton, King John, and that Roman pope are now gone.
 Magna Carta, however, lives on.

 Magna Carta was rendered up from the sharpest adversity, a foundation of our common-law way of life.
 And since its signing, Magna Carta—as now also our United States Constitution—has been hacked, amended, cussed, misconstrued, and even chucked into the dustbin of history.
 Powerful men have read its eulogy, put it into a coffin, dug its grave, and formed its funeral procession.
 But somehow the intended corpse has refused to stay put, and understandably so, because its principles are timeless.